andyzeng/arc-robot-vision/README.md

     evaluateTwoStage;
     ```

-    or run the following for evaluation on a single model (instead of a two stage system)
+    or run the following in Matlab for evaluation on a single model (instead of a two stage system)

     ```matlab
     evaluateModel;